 Article X — FAA Tour Liaison Aviation Humor Allocation

 Volunteers serving as FAA Tour Liaison are authorized to deploy no fewer than three (3) aviation jokes per bus route segment, with at least one (1) classified as high-risk material suitable only for attendees who already know what a SID is.
 Jokes must be original or sufficiently obscure.
-Material previously used in a middle-school STEM camp presentation does not qualify and shall be retired immediately.
+Material previously used by Evan on stage does not qualify and shall be retired immediately.

 Article XI — Uniform Allowance & Red Shirt Continuity